Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_setup.md

  We have nowseen how to completely set up and install a React project with both Truffle and Hardhat

-Next we will configure both the development enviroment and start writing a contract!
+In we will configure both the development enviroment and start writing a contract!